bazel-contrib/rules_nodejs/README.md

 The `data` attribute is optional, by default it includes the `node_modules` directory.
 To include your own sources, include a file or target that produces JavaScript.

+See the `examples/program` directory in this repository.

+### Testing

+The `jasmine_node_test` rule can be used to run unit tests in NodeJS, using the Jasmine framework.
+Targets declared with this rule can be run with `bazel test`.

+Attributes:

+The `srcs` of a `jasmine_node_test` should include the test `.js` files.
+The `deps` should include the production `.js` sources, or other rules which produce `.js` files, such as TypeScript.

+The `examples/program/index.spec.js` file illustrates this.
+Another usage is in https://github.com/angular/tsickle/blob/master/test/BUILD

 # Design